denpamusic/PyPlumIO/README.md

 Devices can be connected directly via RS485 to USB converter or through network by using serial port server (for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html))

-This project is considered to be in __Pre-Alpha__ state and there __will be__ breaking changes down the road and a lot of bugs, please use with care.
+This project is considered to be in __Alpha__ state and there __might be__ breaking changes down the road and a lot of bugs, please use with care.

 ## Table of contents
 - [Usage](#usage)